metacpan/metacpan-cpan-extracted/distros/D/DBIx-QuickORM/README.md

 DBIx::QuickORM calls this an 'aside'.
 See [DBIx::QuickORM::Select::Aside](https://metacpan.org/pod/DBIx%3A%3AQuickORM%3A%3ASelect%3A%3AAside) for more detail.

-In this case we have 2 queries executing simeltaniously.
+In this case we have 2 queries executing simultaneously.

     my $aside  = $orm->aside(\%where)->start;    # Runs async query on a new connection my $select = $orm->select(\%where);